 The CPT fulfils its preventive mandate mainly through two kind of country visits: periodic visits and ad-hoc visits.
 Periodic visits are being conducted on a regular basis in all member states of the Council of Europe.
 Ad-hoc visits are being conducted in those states that the Committee deems necessary and “as appear to it to be required in the circumstances”.

 After each visit the CPT writes a report, presenting its findings and recommendations, based upon which a dialogue with the country concerned is being developed.

-CPT visited Austria the last time – in the context of a periodic visit – from 15 until 25 February 2009.
-After the drafting of the CPT report Austria submitted within time its response.
-The CPT-report as well as the Austrian response was published beginning of 2010.
+CPT visited Austria the last time – in the context of a periodic visit – from 22 September until 1 October 2014.
+After the drafting of the CPT report Austria submitted its response.
+The CPT-report (EN) as well as an Austrian response (EN) were published in November 2015.

 European Commission against Racism and Intolerance (ECRI)

 Die European Commission against Racism and Intolerance (ECRI) is another monitoring mechanism of the Council of Europe, whose task is the fight against racism, xenophobia, anti-Semitism and intolerance in the 47 Member States of the Council of Europe.

 The Commission was created 1993 within the framework of the summit of the head of states of the members of the Council of Europe in Vienna and started its work in 1994.
 2002 the Committee of Ministers of the Council of Europe revised the statute of ECRI and confirmed its important role as an independent human rights monitoring mechanism.